 RSU taxes for public company employees

-Public company RSUs follow a familiar W-2 plus 1099-B pattern. master basis adjustments early.
+Public company RSUs follow a familiar W-2 plus 1099-B pattern — master basis adjustments early.

 Rates and rules change.
-Check the tax year and last-reviewed date on each page, then confirm against IRS or state guidance before you file.
+Content is reviewed for tax year 2026.
+Check the last-reviewed date and methodology on each page, then confirm against IRS or state guidance before you file.

 Spot an outdated rate or date?